jimfinch/content-authoring-template/README.md

 ### Menus

-- Create a set of links of any document type (pages, artciles, projects, hardcoded internal or external)
+- Create a set of links of any document type (pages, articles, projects, hard-coded internal or external)

 ### Authors